Layr-Labs/eigensdk-rs/README.md

-# eigensdk-rs
+# EigenSDK-rs

-eigensdk-rs is an initiative for rust developers to build AVSs on eigenlayer.
+EigenSDK-rs is an initiative for rust developers to build AVSs on eigenlayer.

 ## Installation